jamal919/pyIntertidalDEM/README.md

 # pyIntertidalDEM
 pyIntertidalDEM is a set of libraries and procedures written in python to extract shorelines from spectral images using a sophisticated shoreline extraction algorithm.

 These modules are developed in Python v3 environment and it is recommended to run the program in Python v3 rather than Python v2.
+Python v2 is going to be deprecated in 2020.

 ## Setup and Processing
-Step 1: Run depcheck.py for checking for library and dependency error checks
+Step 0: Download the source-code in a directory.
+You can install with `pip install .` Step 1: Run depcheck.py for checking for library and dependency error checks Step 2: See example_extract.py for a small example of extracting .zip archives Step 3: See example_mask.py mask generation procedure.

-Step 2: See example.py for example analysis setup
+Step 4: See example_analysis.py for example analysis setup.

 ## Publications
 The result of this work is currenly being communicated.
 Once published, the